You may not have thought much about your child’s credit yet, but perhaps you should.

 - Don’t forget to monitor your credit report for fraudulent activity, as well, especially if your child is an authorized user on any of your accounts.

 - Keep hard copies of important documents such as your child’s Social Security card, birth certificate, and any accounts linked to their name (like a 529 college savings plan) in a secure place.
-If you like to keep your documents on the cloud, be sure it’s in a password-protected file, with a hard-to-guess password, and change it regularly.
+If you like to keep your documents on the cloud, be sure it’s in a password-protected file, with a hard-to-guess password, and change the password regularly.

 - If you have a policy with an identity theft protection agency like LifeLock, consider adding your minor child to your policy.
 It’s a relatively seamless process, inexpensive, and can help give you peace of mind.

-- If your child is under the age of 14, you can request a free credit report from an online credit reporting agency such as Equifax, Experian or Transunion.
+- If your child is under the age of 14, you can request a free credit report from an online credit reporting agency such as Equifax, Experian or TransUnion.
 Each agency has different rules for requesting the report.
 Regularly perusing your child’s credit report is a great way to prevent identity theft.